Codifly

 1. Deepen your knowledge of Kubernetes and infrastructure as codeto the design level, not just usage.
 It's the foundation for everything else.

-2. Master real observability:metrics, traces, logs, and above all, the ability to understand a system's behavior in production.
+2. Master real observability:metrics, traces, logs, and, above all, the ability to understand the behavior of a system in production.

 3. Learn the model lifecycle:data and model versioning, serving, retraining, and drift monitoring.

-La IA no elimina la necesidad de buena infraestructura: la amplifies.
+AI does not eliminate the need for good infrastructure: theamplifies.
 Every model in production, every agent, every automated workflow relies on a layer of compute, networking, security, pipelines, and observability that someone has to design and operate well.
-That layer determines whether an AI project scales cost-effectively or becomes an unsustainable cost drain.
+That layer determines whether an AI project scales profitably or becomes an unsustainable cost sink.

-That's why the DevOps role isn't at risk of extinction.
-It's at the center of the next technological wave—as long as it shifts from operational execution to strategic design.
+That is why the DevOps role is not at risk of extinction.
+It is at the center of the next technological wave—as long as it shifts from operational execution to strategic design.

-You can't build AI on top of makeshift infrastructure.
-First you need a well-designed, automated, observable, secure, and production-ready foundation.
+You cannot build AI on top of makeshift infrastructure.
+First, you need a well-designed, automated, observable, secure, and production-ready foundation.
 That foundation is, and will continue to be, the most valuable work in the DevOps world.

 How to take the next step in your professional evolution